Jeshwanthkumarpayyavula/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

 ```

 **Output:**
-The program should display the employee details or an error message.
+The program should display the employee details or an error message

 ![image](https://github.com/user-attachments/assets/420e25ee-9a22-4def-945e-0494dee9aed2)